SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking-article.md

 ### Implement the tracker lifecycle

+> Warning: Most tracker lifecycle methods are called on a background queue.

 After defining the associated types, implement the tracker lifecycle methods to manage its behavior:

 1. ``PlayerItemTracker/init(configuration:)`` is called when the tracker and its item are created.
 This initializer receives the configuration instance defined earlier.